 The point is that if you're going to experiment with retargetting ads on social media, or with having a presence on Instagram, or with influencer marketing, you need to hire someone who brings this expertise to your business (rather than someone who's going to learn these skills on the job).

 Hopefully the above gives you a clear direction to head in when it comes to hiring the right temporary cover for your Social Media Manager.
 Cost, of course, is a factor and may restrict the scope of the hire you can make.
 One way of addressing this would be to engage the Social-Hire team to tackle this period of temporary cover for you.
-Or you could join our briefing on hiring a social media manager for some additional insights of things to look out for.
+Or you could send one of your team on our social media training calls to help bring them up to speed.

 If you have experiences yourself of hiring temporary cover for your social media manager, we'd of course be delighted to hear about them.
 Please feel free to share thoughts in the comments section below.